Learn How-to Learn

 There are certain things that you won’t learn in books, following advises or by watching a YouTube tutorial like how-to play football, how-to swim, ride a bike or even cook.
 You need to jump in the water, get on a bike, allow yourself to fail miserably at first and be fine with it… You need practice, hands-on, trial and error repetition until you finally get it right.

 Follow your curiosity, investigate, be active in your learning journey, get involved, question what you perceive.
 Explore, observe and document your learning journey.
 Be a sponge or a spy and collect as many information as you can, organize the information and connect facts and ideas, make sense out of it and as you start to get some insights, don’t hesitate to document and share the results of your investigation.
 By exchanging with other people about it, you will question your understanding and have to investigate further, so that you will keep on learning and develop a real expertise.

-The idea is to learn by having a plan, a limited duration and a SMART goal.
-You want to learn by confronting yourself to real-life problems and challenges.
+Active Learning by Making Projects! the idea is to learn in a limited time by developing a project.
+You can accelerate learning by confronting yourself to real-life problems and challenges.

 Let’s say, you want to learn how-to make short movies.
 In project-based learning, you will set a challenge: make a 1 minute movie using your smart phone within a week.
 The movie will have to be telling a compelling story, the images have to be of a consistent quality, you need to set a style and a clear artistic intention, sounds and music will have to be well synchronized.
 By accepting this challenge and commit to deliver in time, you will have to organize your time, figure out how-to use your smart phone, find the right apps.
 You may realize that you can improve the process by organizing it by phases: pre-production, production and post-production.
 In the case, you achieve to publish you first movie in time, you can then decide the frequency and start sharing a series of short movies.
 At this stage, you can review your first prototype to fine-tune the format and streamline the process.